prateek-rtk/my_webdevelopment-project/README.md

-# my webdevelopment project
+# WEB DEVELOPMENT PROJECT
-this project is to learn web development my website : kirannambiar.ml
+This Project is to learn WEB DEVELOPMENT my website : kirannambiar.ml